akmaalsh/2025p_ImagetoData/README.md

 ```

 ## Security
-- The `.env` file containing the API key is not included in the repository
+- API keys are stored securely in the browser's localStorage
+- Keys are never sent to our servers
 - Input validation on both frontend and backend
 - Secure file handling
+- Clear user instructions for API key management

 ## Author & Credits
 Created by Akmal Shalahuddin